 The ECOsystem® series

-The walk-behind machines from the E51-E61-E71-E81 range, as with the ride-on E85, can be fitted with the ECOsystem®, in addition to WhiteSound®.
+The walk-behind machines from the E51-E61-E71-E81 range can be fitted with the ECOsystem®, in addition to WhiteSound®.
 The revolutionary recycling system from Eureka which recuperates and regenerates cleaning solution during the washing phase and delivers huge water, chemical and labor savings.
 With these machines, the benefits of low noise are paired also with those of low running costs.

 1 Noise is defined by the European Environmental Agency as “unwanted sound”, that is, audible sound that causes disturbance, impairment or health damage.
 Technical report No 11/2010